Overland to Vientiane & Luang Prabang

 Border procedures

 Northbound: Train 133 from Bangkok to Nong Khai stops at Nong Khai for 40 minutes.
-All passengers must get off, go through passport checks and buy a visa-on-arrival for Laos.
-You then re-board the through coaches to Vientiane which by then will have been drawn forward to the end of the platform.
+All passengers must get off and go through Thai exit passport checks on the platform.
+You then re-board the through coaches to Vientiane, which by then will have been drawn forward to the far end of the platform.
+On arrival in Vientiane you get off and go through Laos passport control, buying a visa-on-arrival for Laos (Laos e-visas are not valid at this crossing).
+Have a passport photo and USD 40 with you in cash.
 Feedback appreciated.

 Southbound: You should arrive at Vientiane Khamsavath station 45-60 minutes before departure.
 Laos departure formalities are carried out at Vientiane station before boarding, including a passport & exit card check, you must pay a 10,000 kip Laos exit tax.
 On arrival at Nong Khai, the train stops at one end of the platform.
 All passengers must get off with their bags and pass through Thai immigration & passport checks.
 Meanwhile, the train is searched and pulls forward to the other end of the platform.
 You then re-board the train for Bangkok.